 You may find this hard to accept.
 But let me explain that an essential part of monastic training is renunciation of selfish interests, and offering one's entire self into a greater reality.
 My deepest interest is Truth, not opinion, and I endeavor to attune my thoughts on matters to that Truth, to the wisdom of the ages as taught by great spiritual teachers of past and present.
 It's a devotion to what is, not what I or anyone else would like it to be.
 (This is even reflected in my spiritual name, Satyaki, which I use within the context of spiritual community.
 This Sanskrit same, pronounced SAHT-yah-kee, literally means "devotion to Truth.")

 Of course, you are free to doubt any and all of these claims, as is your right.
 And I will openly add that I'm not perfected in my aspirations either, for if I were, I wouldn't need to remain on this planet!
-In the end, I'll simply leave it to the works posted here to speak for themselves.
-If you find them inspiring or instructive, if they offer you a sense of hope or a reassurance that things like love and beauty do exist in the world, then I've done my job.
+In the end, I'll simply leave my work to speak for itself.
+If you find anything inspiring or instructive, if my works offer you a sense of hope or a reassurance that things like love and beauty do exist in the world, then I've done my job.
 All I ask of you is that you then act on that inspiration and hope in some way of your own choosing, regardless of anything I might suggest.

 The key here is for you to become a channel, as I aspire to be, through which clarity, light, beauty, love, hope and all other positive forces can flow into our world.
 For that alone—not legislation, social programs, military might, a new president, homeland security, or the United Nations—is what makes the world a better place.
 Don't wait for others to do it.
 Don't wait for some big movement to get organized.
 Do it now.
 Yours is the power.
 I pray I can inspire you to claim it, and use it.